-Percentage relative deviations from the overall mean values (1893-2003) for erythemal, UV-B and UV-A are shown in Fig. 13.
+in Fig. 13.
 UV radiation increases by a few per cent by the middle of the 1930s, and drops to low values in the 1940s.
-After a higher peak in the second half of the 1940s, UV radiation slowly decreases by a few per cent by the second half of the 1980s.
-This latter decrease of UV radiation may have been a results of increasing cloud cover and/or cloud optical depths, and an effect of aerosols.
-The upper panel of Fig. 13 shows the ratios of diffuse to global radiation that increase from the end of the 1930s to the middle of the 1980s by about 10% to 15%, and decrease by about the same amount in the years thereafter, probably as a result of changing cloud cover.
-The UV increase beginning at the end of the 1970s seems to be the result of decreasing cloudiness that affected all three components.
-The additional effect of low ozone values in the 1990s led to an additional enhancement of UV-B and erythemal radiation by about 5% to 10% in the 1990s in correspondence to earlier estimates (Feister and Grewe, 1995).
+After a higher peak in the second half of the 1940s, UV radiation slowly decreases by the second half of the 1980s by a few per cent.
+This latter decrease of UV radiation may have been a results of increasing cloud cover and/or cloud optical depths and the effect of aerosols.
+The upper panel of Fig. 13 shows the ratios of diffuse to global radiation that increase from the end of the 1930s to the middle of the 1980s by about 10 to 15%, and decrease by about the same amount in the years thereafter, probably as a result of changing cloud cover.
+The UV increase beginning at the end of the 1970s seems to be mainly the result of decreasing cloudiness that affected all three components.
+The additional effect of low ozone values in the 1990s led to an additional enhancement of UV-B and erythemal radiation by about 5 to 10% in the 1990s in correspondence to earlier estimates (Feister and Grewe, 1995).